- There are many different types of abuse (physical, verbal/emotional/mental, sexual, financial.

 What else do I need to know?

-At least 1 in 10 teens experience physical violence in their relationships.
+9.4% of teens experience physical violence in their relationships.
 Even if you haven’t experienced physical, sexual, or verbal/emotional abuse, one of your friends may be in an unhealthy relationship with a friend or dating partner.
 If either you or your friend is in an unhealthy relationship, it’s important that you get help right away before someone gets hurt!
 Relationships are an important part of life and are supposed to be fun and special.

 Who can I call for help?